AutoCAD Classes & Certifications Chicago

 The Windy City is one of the most populous metropolitan areas in the Midwest.
 Chicago proper is in Chicagoland, which includes parts of Indiana and Wisconsin.
 This metropolitan statistical area (MSA) encompasses over nine million people.
 With some 62% of the population between 18 and 64, it’s no surprise that Chicago retains the nickname “the city that works.”

-Detailers, designers, drafters, and technicians with AutoCAD skills are all part of the Chicago employment landscape.
+Detailers, Designers, Drafters, and Technicians with AutoCAD skills are all part of the Chicago employment landscape.
 However, to get a better idea of where the jobs are, consider the largest industries in Chicago.

-Manufacturing: With an estimated GDP of over $100 billion and nearly half a million manufacturing jobs, the third highest in the nation, Chicago is a business powerhouse.
-Only NYC ranks higher.
+• Manufacturing: With an estimated GDP of over $100 billion and nearly half a million manufacturing jobs, the third highest in the nation, Chicago is a business powerhouse.
+Only New York City ranks higher.
 Manufacturing has been a historically essential sector in Chicago and looks to continue that way for the foreseeable future.
 Times change, though, and manufacturing changes along with them.
-Today, Chicago manufacturing relies on sub-sectors like plastics, railroad vehicles, and the area's massive transportation, distribution, and logistics industry (see below).
+Today, Chicago manufacturing relies on sub-sectors like plastics, railroad vehicles, and the area’s massive transportation, distribution, and logistics industry (see below).
 Top employers here include Mondelez International, Kraft Heinz, and Medline Industries.

-Healthcare & Life Sciences: AutoCAD might not be the first thing that springs to mind when you think of healthcare.
+• Healthcare & Life Sciences: AutoCAD might not be the first thing that springs to mind when you think of healthcare.
 However, you might be surprised to learn that tech tools like data visualization, CAD/CAM, and Python are all transforming the healthcare landscape.
 The medical field benefits from computer-aided design: orthopedic implants, revolutionary machines like magnetic resonance imaging (MRI), and computer tomography (CT) scanners.
 You might not have to know AutoCAD to get a job in healthcare, but you can be sure you benefit from some of its essential applications.

-Transportation, Distribution & Logistics (TD&L): Transportation, Distribution & Logistics, or TD&L in the trade, is a massive part of Chicago’s industry.
-With over 17,000 such businesses, Chicago was the number one TD&L market in the country in 2022.
+• Transportation, Distribution & Logistics (TD\&L): Transportation, Distribution & Logistics, or TD\&L in the trade, is a massive part of Chicago’s industry.
+With over 17,000 such businesses, Chicago was the number one TD\&L market in the country in 2022.
 The Windy City’s central location means it sits at the crossroads of transportation of both goods and people, and primary hubs here include O’Hare International Airport, six of the nation’s seven Class I railroads, and ten interstate highways that connect Chicagoland to as many as 25% of the country’s population within 500 miles.

 Although Chicago industries like healthcare, manufacturing, and transportation can all require AutoCAD workers, many others do as well.
 Food processing, real estate, finance, and even retail can all benefit from AutoCAD and related Autodesk tools.
 For more information, check local job listings to determine which sectors are currently in the most demand.